The Wall: Release and reception

 When the completed album was played for an assembled group of executives at Columbia's headquarters in California, several were reportedly unimpressed by what they heard.
 Matters had not been helped when Columbia Records offered Waters smaller publishing rights on the grounds that The Wall was a double album, a position he did not accept.
 When one executive offered to settle the dispute with a coin toss, Waters asked why he should gamble on something he owned.
 He eventually prevailed.
 The record company's concerns were alleviated when "Another Brick in the Wall Part 2" reached number one in the UK, US, Norway, Portugal, West Germany and South Africa.
 It was certified platinum in the UK in December 1979, and platinum in the US three months later.
 In Germany, the album reached the one million sales mark within three months of its release.
 In Canada, the album had sold 830,000 copies by January 1981.

 The Wall was released in the UK and in the US on 30 November 1979.
 Coinciding with its release, Waters was interviewed by veteran DJ Tommy Vance, who played the album in its entirety on BBC Radio 1.
-Critical opinion of its content was mixed.
+Critical reception of the album upon release was mixed.
 Reviewing for Rolling Stone in February 1980, Kurt Loder hailed it as "a stunning synthesis of Waters's by now familiar thematic obsessions" that "leaps to life with a relentless lyrical rage that's clearly genuine and, in its painstaking particularity, ultimately horrifying."

 By contrast, The Village Voice critic Robert Christgau regarded it as "a dumb tribulations-of-a-rock-star epic" backed by "kitschy minimal maximalism with sound effects and speech fragments", adding in The New York Times that its worldview is "self-indulgent" and "presents the self-pity of its rich, famous and decidedly post-adolescent protagonist as a species of heroism".
 Melody Maker declared, "I'm not sure whether it's brilliant or terrible, but I find it utterly compelling."